Adamlatorraca/cs_pistols/README.md

 # CsPistols

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cs_pistols`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-Remember to: Delete this and the text above, and describe your gem
+Welcome to my CLI data gem!
+This gem scrapes data for the various pistols in the video game Counter-Strike: Global Offensive and returns detailed information about the weapon's statistics.
+This is a great utility for newer players to the game who may need longer than the game's 15 second timer to be able to make an informed decision about what they should purchase.

 ## Installation